Managing for team wellbeing

 - Format: Zoom meeting

-Delivered live by a clinical psychologist and incorporates various interactive tools for engagement including polls, breakout rooms, and a whiteboard.
-Participants will be given the opportunity to ask specific questions on any issues they are facing.
-The training can be organised at a time and date to suit your workplace with up to 25 participants, or individuals are able to attend a public workshop.
+This training is delivered live by a clinical psychologist and incorporates various interactive tools for engagement including polls, breakout rooms, and a whiteboard.
+You will be given the opportunity to ask specific questions on any issues you are facing.
+The training can be organised at a time and date to suit your workplace with up to 25 participants, or you can attend a public workshop.

 - Length: 60 minutes